 Facts and Figures about American Debt

-The modern-day credit card — which entered the scene in the late 1950s — has meant financial disaster for many individuals and families.
+The modern-day credit card — which entered the scene in the late 1950s — has meant far greater buying power for U.S. consumers, but also financial disaster for many individuals and families.

-- The average credit card holder has at least three cards.
+- The average credit card holder has at least 2.7 cards.

 The first step to getting help with credit cards is learning about this type of debt.
 Your goal should be to pay off your credit card debt as soon as possible.
 Debt consolidation or debt settlement could help you achieve that goal of getting out of debt.

 While Americans as a whole carry significant amounts of debt, each state has its own unique problems.
 The makeup of state-specific debt reflects not just the national economy but also factors like unemployment rates, the worth of homes and the cost of college.

 Here’s a quick look at some of the states whose residents have the highest debt levels in the country: